Skip to main content

 2 mentions Positive Neutral Negative

-The music features a catchy, funky soundtrack that players find memorable and enjoyable, enhancing the overall fun and satisfaction of the gameplay experience.
+The music is highly praised for its catchy, funky soundtrack that players find unforgettable and enjoyable throughout the game.
+It greatly enhances the fun and satisfying experience of gameplay.

 • “Funky soundtrack I never got tired of, well-crafted assets that fly around humorously as you smash them apart, and the ancient animal brain satisfaction of finally freeing something you've been trying to get unstuck.”